The list in brief

 Of course, OneDrive for Business works seamlessly with the Office apps, so finding your files, accessing version history, and conflict resolution all work flawlessly with Microsoft’s productivity suite.

 The OneDrive mobile app also stands out, seamlessly integrating with the suite’s other mobile apps, and includes a handy feature for scanning physical documents like whiteboards or business cards.

 If your business doesn’t use Microsoft Office, OneDrive’s appeal is greatly reduced.
 However, if you’re looking for simple, “it just works” file syncing for Office collaboration, look no further.
-Plans start at $5 and include Microsoft 365.
+Plans start at $5 a month and include Microsoft 365.

 Sync.com is one of the most complete file-syncing solutions out there in terms of features and has a great interface that’s intuitive and easy to use.
 As if that weren’t enough, it’s also one of the cheapest solutions out there, with business plans starting at just $6 per user a month.